sumtxt/lychee/README.md

 ### Usage

-The example belows shows how `joinr` finds optimal matches in two data frames (`elec94` and `elec09`) within two groups.
+The example below shows how `joinr` finds optimal matches in two data frames (`elec94` and `elec09`) within two groups.
 The first data frame (`elec94`) lists the strongholds of Germany’s green party in the 1994 Federal election (`election=BTW`) and the 1994 European election